-Real Japanese Sushi: From Novice to Connoisseur
+Real Japanese Sushi, From Novice to Connoisseur

 One of my favourite articles will always be “I Ate At The World’s Best Sushi Restaurant” aka the time I almost puked in front of Jiro by Luis Prada, where he details his nerve-wracking experience of eating at Jiro’s, the three Michelin star sushi legend of Jiro Dreams of Sushi Netflix documentary fame.
 I love it because it’s so hilarious and relatable.
 I have not had the honour of eating at Jiro’s or anything close, but I too have struggled with an endless, chewy, gag-inducing bite of sushi at one of the best sushi counters in Tokyo’s Tsukiji Fish Market and lived to tell the tale.

 This is often what happens when a sushi novice eats real traditional Japanese sushi for the first time.
-It’s the turning point, when you realise that real Japanese sushi has nothing to do with the California rolls and all-salmon sushi boxes you’ve been eating your whole life.
+It’s the turning point when you realise that real Japanese sushi has nothing to do with the California rolls and all-salmon sushi boxes you’ve been eating your whole life.
 It’s that special moment when a two-thumbs lump of raw clam slides down your throat, then right back up again into your mouth, when you know, that you know nothing, Jon Snow.

 But when I think back to my first cigarette, for example, I remember coughing and heaving then too.
 Yet I was undeterred and quickly progressed to the advanced level of smoking in no time.
 Of course, I’ve since quit the nasty habit many years ago, around the time when smoking went out and avocados came in, but the point I’m trying to make is that some things are an acquired taste.

-What I took away from my first authentic traditional Japanese sushi experience, was not that I didn’t enjoy it, but that I had a lot to learn about it.
+What I took away from my first authentic traditional Japanese sushi experience was not that I didn’t enjoy it, but that I had a lot to learn about it.
 And so on I went, venturing into the wonderful but weird world of Japanese sushi.
-I began to take note, studying and scrutinising everything about how the Japanese make and eat sushi.
+I began to take notes, studying and scrutinising everything about how the Japanese make and eat sushi.
 Tasting, chewing, observing.
 The further I ventured, the more I understood, until I had a sort of epiphany moment, like converting to a new religion, when I knew there would be no going back.

-The Best Traditional Japanese Sushi in London
+Hunt For The Best Traditional Japanese Sushi in London

-While I’m not yet a top-level sushi expert, I consider myself a connoisseur.
+While I’m not yet a top-level sushi expert, I now consider myself a connoisseur.
 I’ve eaten sushi all over the world and at more places than I can count.
 In London, I’ve been to Roka, Oka, Zuma, Kyubi, Yashin Ocean House, Sake No Hana, Sushi Samba, Chotto Matte, Sumosan, Dozo, Maze Sushi, Yo Sushi!, YouMeSushi, Feng Sushi, Wasabi, Itsu, and many more.
 But most of these are not traditional.
-Even the incredible Yashin Ocean House, which I love and reviewed recently, is modern, western fusion, and a long way from traditional Japanese.
+Even the incredible Yashin Ocean House, which I love and reviewed recently, is modern, fusion, and a long way from the real traditional Japanese.